SciPyCourse2017/scipycourse2017.github.io/index.md

 encouraged to bring their own specific data analysis problems to class, for immediate applicability to their work, culminating in a course project.
 Basic command line operations and code version control with Git will also be covered.
 Students are expected to bring their own laptop.
-A minimal level of attendance and participation in both is required, but no homework will be assigned.
+A minimal level of attendance and participation is required in both the lecture and the exercise class, but no homework will be assigned.

 This course corresponds to lectures no. 19291 and 19292 in the official [course listing](https://lsf.verwaltung.uni-muenchen.de/qisserver/rds?state=verpublish&status=init&vmfile=no&publishid=636766&moduleCall=webInfo&publishConfFile=webInfo&publishSubDir=veranstaltung).